polyose/plasmo/README.md

 >  value targets?

 We know that this is possible in principle: biological cells achieve remarkable feats of coordination by depending on inputs from only their neighbors.
-(Well ok, maybe trafficking software isn't quite the same trafficking solutes, but it still seems worth trying just the same.)
+(Well ok, maybe trafficking software isn't quite the same trafficking solutes, but it still seems worth trying.)

 To put it differently: